 Public meeting, Hurricane Harvey, FBCLID 2

 Guideline Management Services collaborated with Fort Bend County Levee Improvement District No. 15 to develop a comprehensive strategic plan aimed at enhancing flood protection, operational efficiency, and financial accountability.
 The plan was designed to support the district’s mission of providing high-quality floodplain reclamation, flood prevention, and stormwater drainage improvements in the most cost-effective manner.
-A cornerstone of this effort was the development and implementation of a procurement policy that establishes guidelines for district expenses while promoting vendor diversity and inclusion.
-Additionally, the plan outlined key objectives, including the creation of a long-term financial strategy, the establishment of a communications plan utilizing both traditional and digital outreach, the updating of district maps and inventories, and the implementation of a formal encroachment policy.
-By guiding the district’s Board of Director’s through this structured process, Guideline Management Services helped establish a clear roadmap for future projects, ensuring transparency, efficiency, and continued community engagement.
+The strategic plan outlined key objectives, including the creation of a long-term financial plan, the establishment of a communications program that utilizes both traditional and digital outreach, the updating of district maps and inventories, and the implementation of a formal encroachment policy.
+FBCLID 15 developed a procurement policy that establishes guidelines for district expenses while promoting vendor diversity and inclusion.
+By guiding FBCLID 15 through this process, Guideline Management Services helped establish a clear roadmap for future projects, ensuring transparency, efficiency, and continued community engagement.

 Visit FBCLID15 Strategic Plan